 This article contains two main parts.
 In Part I, I will present the results of my research I to determine which online diamond vendor offers the highest quality diamond earrings (studs) for the best value.

 Quality requirements for diamond stud earrings can be significantly relaxed when compared to diamonds to be set in engagement rings.
 This is due to the fact that the average distance at which they are viewed is notably farther than the distance at which engagement rings are viewed.

 |Overall||Customer Service||Diamond Quality||Ease of Return|

 Price Comparison of the Five Vendors

 |1/4 Carat Total Weight||1/3 Carat Total Weight||1/2 Carat Total Weight||3/4 Carat Total Weight|

 **Vendors may change prices at will so these prices might not be up to date

-Recently I happened to notice that most of the major online diamond vendors sell their studs blindly – without certification.
+As I previously mentioned, most of the major online diamond vendors sell their studs blindly – without certification.
 The reason for this is that generally, studs are a cheaper gift product and adding the cost of two certificates often knocks the product out of affordability.